baldeguer-riquelme/Npc_normalizer/README.md

 ```

 ### 2.2.
 Estimate relative abundances
-To normalize your data, you will need:
+To standardize your data, you will need:

 1. Abundance matrix.
 Should be tab delimited matrix with features (MAGs, genes) in rows and samples in columns.
 Accepted abundance metrics are: TAD/GEQ, RPKM or reads.
 2. MAG metadata.
 MAG IDs and length (bp) should be provided in 2 columns named as "MAG" and "Length".
 Genes can be used instead of MAGs but the column header should be kept as "MAG".